 Sec.
 20-60.
-Non-Residential Zoning District Regulations
+Non-Residential Zoning District Regulations Standard Informational Signs

-(a) In addition to all other applicable regulations in this Chapter, all lots that are located in non-residential districts not developed as a planned commercial center are limited to the following signs:
+- (a) Standard informational signs shall not exceed six (6) feet in height or 16 square feet of sign area.
+In addition to all other applicable regulations in this Chapter, all lots that are located in non-residential districts not developed as a planned commercial center are limited to the following signs: - (b) The maximum aggregate area of standard informational signage on a lot is 32 square feet unless otherwise allowed by Section 20-56.